Swedz/Little-Big-Redstone/src/main/resources/assets/little_big_redstone/guide/logic/introduction.md

 ### Using Logic

 Logic can be placed or picked up in a [Microchip](../microchips.md)'s interface using left-click.
+While holding logic in your cursor, you can hold the ctrl key to snap its placement to a grid.

 To configure a logic component (if there is anything to configure), you can use right-click on it.
 This will open a menu that you can change the settings for the component.
 Every component's settings are described in their corresponding page.

 For information on how to connect logic together using their ports, see the page on [wires](../redstone_bits.md).